Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Conclusions

+We present a NLO calculation in both the EFTs with and without explicit excited $^7\mathrm{Li}^\star$ contributions.
+Once the wave function renormalization constants are fitted to capture data or ANCs or some combination of these, the \EFTg ~and EFT$_\star$ results are numerically the same at this order.
+The kinematical impact of the $^7\mathrm{Li}^\star$ core becomes important only at NNLO.
+We estimate the theoretical errors in our calculation to be about 10\% from $Q^2/\Lambda^2$ NNLO corrections.

 At NNLO, there are several contributions to the capture to the $2^+$ ground state of $^8$Li.
-Two-body current contribution to capture from $s$-wave scales as $k_0 a_0^{(2)} L_\mathrm{E1}$~\cite{Higa:2016igc}.
-This is a $Q^2/\Lambda^2$ NNLO contribution for a natural-sized coupling $L_\mathrm{E1}\sim 1$, given the scalings for the scattering length $a_0^{(2)}\sim1/Q$ and the photon energy $k_0=(p^2+\gamma^2_0)/(2\mu)\sim Q^3/\Lambda^2$.
-The contributions from the $S=1$ channel start with initial state $s$-wave strong interactions.
-In the EFT without $^7\mathrm{Li}^\star$ core, the $s$-wave interactions can be parameterized by the scattering length $a_0^{(1)}$.
-In the EFT$_\star$ with $^7\mathrm{Li}^\star$ core, the initial state $s$-wave interactions involve a coupled-channel calculation parameterized by the three scattering lengths $a_{11}$, $a_{12}$, $a_{22}$.
-Capture from $d$-wave that scales as $p^4/(p^2+\gamma_0)^2$ was included in Refs.~\cite{Rupak:2011nk,Fernando:2011ts}.
+Two-body current contribution to capture from the $^5S_2$ channel scales as $k_0 a_0^{(2)} L_2$~\cite{Higa:2016igc}.
+This is a $Q^2/\Lambda^2$ NNLO contribution for a natural-sized coupling $L_2\sim 1$, given the scalings for the scattering length $a_0^{(2)}\sim1/Q$ and the photon energy $k_0=(p^2+\gamma^2_0)/(2\mu)\sim Q^3/\Lambda^2$.
+The NNLO contributions from the $S=1$ channel start with initial state $s$-wave strong interactions.
+In \EFTg, the $s$-wave interactions can be parameterized by the scattering length $a_0^{(1)}$.
+In EFT$_\star$, the initial state $s$-wave interactions involve a coupled-channel calculation parameterized by the three scattering lengths $a_{11}$, $a_{12}$, $a_{22}$.
+Capture cross section from $d$-wave that scales as $p^4/(p^2+\gamma_0^2)^2$ was included in Refs.~\cite{Rupak:2011nk,Fernando:2011ts}.
 However, it is kinematically suppressed at low momentum, contributing around 10\% at $p\gtrsim 40$ MeV.
 So this contribution can also be included as NNLO in the dominant spin $S=2$ channel.
-In the same spin channel the initial state ${}^5S_{2}$ receives a NNLO correction from two insertions of the leading derivative coupling proportional to $[a_0^{(2)}r_0^{(2)}p^2/2]^2$ while the shape parameter ${\cal P}_0^{(2)}$ enters at N${}^3$LO.
-The NNLO contributions for the capture to the $1^+$ excited state of $^8$Li are similar.
+In the same spin channel the initial state ${}^5S_{2}$ receives a NNLO correction proportional to $[a_0^{(2)}r_0^{(2)}p^2/2]^2$ while the shape parameter ${\cal P}_0^{(2)}$ enters at N${}^3$LO~\cite{Chen:1999tn}.
+The NNLO contributions for the capture to the $1^+$ excited state of $^8$Li are similar to those discussed for the $2^+$ ground state.